anhphha/Breast_cancer_prediction_asd2021/README.md

 Team member: Dat Nguyen, Phuong Nguyen, Anh Ha

 The project is about:
-- To predict the breast cancer based on NLP algorithm
+- To predict the breast cancer and recommend solutions based on NLP algorithm
 - To create and develop platform, which not only to deliver information to users but also to collect anonymous data for our machine learning models
 - To facilitate business plan for income generation